exponea/exponea-ios-sdk/Documentation/Guide/PUSH_QUICKSTART.md

 ### Notification Content Extension
 Create new Notification Content Extension.
 By default the extension will contain storyboard file that you can delete, we'll change the default view controller implementation.
 Service extension that we created in the previous step will change the notification `categoryIdentifier` to `EXPONEA_ACTIONABLE`.
 We have to configure the content extension to display push notifications with that category.
 Open `Info.plist` in created content extension group and add `UNNotificationExtensionCategory`.
 Next, remove `NSExtensionMainStoryboard` and instead use `NSExtensionPrincipalClass` set to your view controller.

+Notice the parameter `UNNotificationExtensionInitialContentSizeRatio` (with the default value 1).
+It specifies the ratio between the width and the height of the content in the push notification.
+By default, the content is as high as it’s wide.
+This setting is not part of the SDK, but it can cause showing white space when notification is without the content (image).
+Change this value to 0 if you want the height to be dynamic (it will grow to the needed height if there is an image present, but there will be no blanc space if there is not).

 ![](./pics/extension3.png)

 Your view controller class should just forward the notification to our service that will correctly display it.